-- Member and Officer Codes of Conduct are included in the Constitution setting out the values and behaviours that the Council requires Members and officers to adopt. - Rules of Procedure govern the expected conduct at meetings of the Council and its committees. - The Counter Fraud Strategy is designed to encourage and promote the prevention and detection of fraud. - Member and Officer Registers of Interests, Gifts and Hospitality safeguard both Members and officers against conflicts of interest. - The Whistleblowing Policy ensures anyone with a concern can have confidence that it will be dealt with appropriately. - There are core competencies for officers and a performance appraisal process monitors officer behaviours. - The Standards Committee considers complaints or allegations made against Councillors, as required by the Localism Act 2011. - In accordance with 'Working Together to Safeguard Children 2015' and 'The Care Act 2014', we recognise the need to ensure the welfare of all individuals when they come into contact with services provided by the Council.
+- Member and Officer Codes of Conduct are included in the Constitution setting out the values and behaviours that the Council requires Members and officers to adopt. - Rules of Procedure govern the expected conduct at meetings of the Council and its committees. - The Anti-fraud and Corruption Policy is designed to encourage and promote the prevention and detection of fraud. - Member and Officer Registers of Interests, Gifts and Hospitality safeguard both Members and officers against conflicts of interest. - The Whistleblowing Policy ensures anyone with a concern can have confidence that it will be dealt with appropriately. - All officers have a four to six weekly logged conversation with their manager at which behaviours and matters of integrity can be addressed informally. - The Council's disciplinary process addresses officer breaches of good conduct. - The Standards Committee considers complaints or allegations made against Councillors, as required by the Localism Act 2011. - In accordance with 'Working Together to Safeguard Children 2015' and 'The Care Act 2014', we recognise the need to ensure the welfare of all individuals when they come into contact with services provided by the Council.